raptoria/nextjs-starter/readme.md

-# A Next.js monorepo that uses Typescript
+# A Next.js starter repo that uses Typescript

 ## Getting Started